ecordes-vt/VOA-migration-guide/README.md

 ### Update Request Header

-Set `"x-veritone-application": "org:orgGuid"` header on all API requests.
+V3 allows application and user level tracking for API calls.

+Setting a header "x-veritone-application":"org:orgGuid" allows Veritone to monitor API usage and provides better tracking for debugging purposes.

 **VOA orgGuid: "17353"**

-"x-veritone-application": "org:17353"

-V3 allows application and user level tracking for API calls.
+Example: `"x-veritone-application": "org:17353"`

+It isn't strictly necessary, but it does help the team diagnose future issues if they arise.

 Applications **MUST**: